mushahadur/Task-From-ICT-Layer/README.md

 <h3>jQuery Example:</h3>
-If you're using jQuery, here's how you would achieve the same functionality:
+If I am using jQuery, here's how I would achieve the same functionality:
 HTML structure:

 ```html